Scitator/docs/docs/frameworks/catalyst.md

 ## Overview

-If you are using Catalyst,
-we have a runner that can automatically log all hyperparameters, metrics, tensorboard, best trained model and all stdout during training.
+Sergey Kolesnikov, creator of [Catalyst](https://github.com/catalyst-team/catalyst), has created an awesome W&B integration.
+If you are using Catalyst, we have a runner that can automatically log all hyperparameters, metrics, TensorBoard, the best trained model, and all `stdout` during training.

 ```python
 import torch